The Ryan White HIV/AIDS Program (RWHAP) helps low-income people with HIV by providing:

 |

-How has the program helped people with HIV in the U.S.?
+How has the program helped people with HIV in the United States?

 Over the last thirty years, the RWHAP has played a critical role in the U.S. public health response to HIV.

 In 2022, the RWHAP served more than 550,000 people with HIV (PDF - 3 MB).
 Among RWHAP clients who received HIV care, 89.6% were virally suppressed.
-This rate exceeds the national viral suppression average of 65.9%.
-This means they cannot transmit HIV to their partners and can live longer and healthier lives.
+This rate is higher the national average of 65.9%.
+Viral suppression means that they have a low level of HIV in their blood.
+This enables them to live longer healthier lives, and prevents them from transmitting the virus to their partners.

 How is the program funded?